 What if my chia pudding doesn’t thicken?

-You may have old or dud seeds.
+You may have old or bad seeds.
 This can happen if they have been sitting in your pantry for too long.
 Throw them out and buy a new bag.

-It really is as simple as stirring a few ingredients together in a bowl.
+It really is as simple as stirring a few ingredients together in a mixing bowl to make chia pudding.
+Whisk, refrigerate, and layer it in jars.

-- Add the milk and seeds to a bowl.
-You can use unsweetened coconut, almond, or cashew milk.
+- Add the milk and chia seeds to a medium bowl.

 - Whisk in your choice of sweetener, such as honey, maple syrup, Stevia, or Swerve.

-- Let the pudding sit in the refrigerator for a few hours, then stir before serving.
+- Let the pudding sit in the refrigerator overnight, or at least for a few hours.
+Stir before serving.

 It’s a beautiful and delicious breakfast or snack choice that looks like you spent hours preparing it.
 Make this easy chia recipe when you have house guests and watch them smile at the restaurant quality breakfast.

-Watch your serving sizes.
+Watch your serving sizes when making chia pudding parfaits.
 It’s easy to go overboard filling your bowl or jars with this light and creamy pudding.
 If you do this you will be eating way more than one serving.

 Adjust your pudding thickness by using more or less milk.
 This is a personal preference that you can achieve by experimenting.
 I have found that 1 cup of milk to 1/4 cup of seeds is what I like.